-© Copyright 2009, T. Stanfill Benns (None of what appears below — in whole or in part — may be used without the express and written permission of the author.
-All emphasis within quotes is the author’s unless indicated otherwise.)
+© Copyright 2009, revised 2023; T. Stanfill Benns (All emphasis within quotes is the author’s unless indicated otherwise.)

-Traditionalist clergy have practically made it impossible for themselves or any of their followers today to be guilty of formal heresy or schism; and they pretend that they can escape being excluded from membership in the Church by counting themselves only material heretics or schismatics.
+Traditionalist clergy have invalidly absolved themselves and their followers today from any formal heresy or schism; and they pretend that they can escape being excluded from membership in the Church by counting themselves only material heretics or schismatics.
 They even have advanced the theory that schism is not the equivalent of heresy, as though it does not place them outside the Church alongside heresy and apostasy.
 Commenting on the Code of Canon Law where schismatics are concerned, H. A. Ayrhinac wrote, after referring to the bull “Cum ex Apostolatus Officio,” 1559: “Schism is formally assimilated now to heresy and apostasy in every respect.”
 Rev. Adolphe Tanquerey, whose works were used as seminary texts internationally for decades, holds the same position.
 “Apostates, heretics and schismatics incur, on the ordinary conditions of full guilt, knowledge, etc., an excommunication specially reserved to the Holy See…”

 Traditionalists fail to understand heresy, and this piece is presented as an attempt to remedy this situation.
-This summary is taken from the e-book “Surviving the Great Apostasy” and other articles on this site.
-It is posted here under this title for convenience of reference.
 Those reading this article may also wish to review “Pertinacity and Heresy” under the Canon Law heading on this board.

 1) “That a person have a real and sincere desire of knowing the truth.
 For if he be cold and indifferent about an affair of so great concern as his eternal salvation; if he be careless whether he be in the right way or not; if being enslaved to this present life, he takes no care about the next, it is manifest that an ignorance arising from this disposition is a voluntary ignorance and therefore highly culpable in the sight of God…